 The term “nonrefundable” is incorrect if the business did not claim the ERC.
 If the employer paid their share of Social Security tax by federal deposits, then the non-refundable section of the employee retention tax credit is recoverable.
 This is explained on line 18 of the Form 941-X instructions.

 The instructions state that the tax preparer needs to copy the amount from column 3 into column 4.
 To indicate the proper amount as a balance due or credit, you enter a positive number in column 3 as a negative number in column 4.
 If the number is negative in column 3, you enter it as a positive in column 4.

-If the person preparing the form fails to change the number in column 4 to a negative, the taxpayer will not benefit from a full ERC credit.
+If person preparing form fails to change number in Column #4 to a negative, taxpayer will not benefit from full ERC credit.

 Amending Form 941-X for The ERC

 Businesses always need to amend their tax forms when there are errors on the original form.
 This may include incorrect information or calculations.
 It is important to correct these mistakes as soon as possible in order to avoid any penalties or fines.

 The employee retention tax credit is one such credit that businesses may need to amend their forms for.
 To claim this credit, businesses must complete a separate Form 941-X for every Form 941 they need to amend.
 They must also show the date they realized the original form is incorrect.